Daniel-Liu-c0deb0t/reCall/README.md

 --- | --- | --- | ---
 eval | string | any object | evaluates a single-line reCall **expression** and returns the value produced

 Note that none of the built-in functions changes the state of its parameters or anything outside of it.
-However, user defined callback functions can.
+They are all "pure" functions that create copies with changes that happen!

 ## Tips
 - Use implicit loops (eg. `map`, `filter`, `reduce`, `generate`, etc.) instead of recursion to reduce memory needs